RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 “We will certainly not claim to have all the answers in place on issues such as climate and water, and we are presently going through a strategic process to further improve our response to sustainability matters,” she said.

-Abroad, the companies in which the fund has the biggest holdings - Apple Inc and Nestle - both got“A” grades from CDP for climate change reporting.
+Abroad, the companies in which the fund has the biggest holdings - Apple Inc and Nestle - both got “A” grades from CDP for climate change reporting.

 On fresh water use, most big foreign energy companies joined Statoil in declining to take part in the CDP water survey.
 Exceptions included Total and Neste Oy.
 (Reporting by Alister Doyle Editing by Mark Potter)